-Where a mobile access tower has been selected for use staff should contact Steve Blake for guidance and advice.
+Where a mobile access tower has been selected for use staff should seek guidance and advice.
 On no account should untrained staff erect a mobile access tower themselves.

 A permit to work may be required before working on a roof.
-Please contact Steve Blake for guidance and advice.